 The Basin Deposits (Qb on Figure 2-20) are composed of fine silts and clays that were deposited under flood conditions by the sediment-laden streams in the Subbasin rising above the natural levees into the low-lying areas (DWR, 2014; Olmstead and Davis, 1961).
-Exposures of the Basin Deposits can be seen in Butte, Glenn, and Colusa Counties forming the soil conditions needed for farming in the area (DWR, 2014).
-Thickness of the deposits have been observed at a maximum of over 200 feet near the Sacramento River and at a minimum of 10 feet along the valley edges (Helley and Harwood, 1985).
+Exposures of the Basin Deposits in Butte, Glenn, and Colusa Counties form the soil conditions needed for farming in the area (DWR, 2014).
+Basin Deposit exposures are not widespread in Tehama County (Figure 2-20).
+Thickness of the deposits has been observed at a maximum of over 200 feet near the Sacramento River and at a minimum of 10 feet along the valley edges (Helley and Harwood, 1985).
 The formation provides limited groundwater due to its fine-grained nature (Olmstead and Davis, 1961).
-Basin Deposits have not been observed within the Antelope Subbasin but have been observed just past the eastern subbasin boundary (Figure 2-20).
+Basin Deposits outcrop within the Los Molinos Subbasin mainly in the north (Figure 2-20).